An Explainable 3D Residual Self-Attention Deep Neural Network FOR Joint Atrophy Localization and Alzheimer's Disease Diagnosis using Structural MRI: Related work

-The CAM requires retraining the model since it changed the model architecture.
-However, to address this issue, Grad-CAM has been proposed as a generalisation of the CAM method \cite{selvaraju2017grad}, which keeps the origin classification architecture and calculate the weight by pooling the gradient.
-This method has been widely used to explain the DCNN classification models.
-However, since Grad-CAM extracts the spatial distribution from the last layer of feature map with low resolution, this results in smaller size than the input image size.
-In order to obtain more accurate location information at high resolution, some optimised CAM methods were proposed, such as Adversarial Complementary Learning for Weakly Supervised Object Localization (ACOL) \cite{zhang2018adversarial}, Self-produced Guidance for Weakly-supervised Object Localization (SPG) \cite{zhang2018self1} and guided attention inference networks (GAIN) \cite{li2019guided}.
-As far as we know, only a few works presented the explanations of deep learning based AD Diagnosis.
+The CAM requires retraining the model since it changes the model architecture.
+However, to address this issue, Grad-CAM has been proposed as a generalization of the CAM method \cite{selvaraju2017grad}, which keeps the origin classification architecture and calculates the weight by pooling the gradient.
+This method has been widely used to explain the CNN classification models.
+However, since the Grad-CAM extracts the spatial distribution from the last layer of the feature map with low resolution, this results in smaller size than the input image size.
+In order to obtain more accurate location information at high resolution, some optimized CAM methods are proposed, such as Adversarial Complementary Learning for Weakly Supervised Object Localization (ACOL) \cite{zhang2018adversarial}, Self-produced Guidance for Weakly-supervised Object Localization (SPG) \cite{zhang2018self1} and guided attention inference networks (GAIN) \cite{li2019guided}.
+To the best of our knowlege, only a few works presented the explainable methods for deep learning based AD Diagnosis.
 Montavon et al. and Yange et al. \cite{montavon2017explaining, yang_visual_2018} tried to explain 3D-CNNs by using visual interpretation methods.
-These methods were able to show how the CNNs made the classification decision.
+These methods are able to show how the CNNs made the classification decision.
 But there is no attempt made yet to explain 3D data classification tasks for diagnosis of MCI.